 Our breeding bird and winter flock surveys and nest recording are revealing just how rich the scrubland of the Southern Block is for songbirds.

-Thorny scrub (a habitat now almost totally erased from the wider countryside) provides nesting habitat for a remarkable number of nightingales [hyperlink] and yellowhammers (one of our most rapidly declining farmland birds, with a drop of 60% nationwide since 1960), and astonishing numbers of lesser whitethroats.
-In 2016 more lesser whitethroats were ringed in one field at Knepp than in any one year in the whole of Hampshire.
+Thorny scrub (a habitat now almost totally erased from the wider countryside) provides nesting habitat for a remarkable number of nightingales and yellowhammers (one of our most rapidly declining farmland birds, with a drop of 60% nationwide since 1960), and incredible numbers of lesser whitethroats.
+In 2016, more lesser whitethroats were ringed in one field at Knepp than in any one year in the whole of Hampshire.
+Whitethroat, recently delegated to the Red List of endangered birds, is one of the most prevalent with 256 breeding territories recorded in a comprehensive bird survey of the Southern Block in 2019.

-Bird-ringing in the scrub turns up rare passage migrants such as a grasshopper warbler, tree pipit and redstart that we may otherwise not have encountered.
+Autumn bird-ringing in the scrub has turned up rare passage migrants such as a grasshopper warbler, tree pipit and redstart that we may otherwise not have encountered.

-In autumn and winter, large numbers of fieldfare and redwing roost in the scrub and can be seen feeding on the scrubland berries and insects in the more open pastures during in the day.
+In autumn and winter, large numbers of redwing roost in the scrub and can be seen feeding on the scrubland berries, and worms and insects in the more open pastures, during the day.
 An extraordinary number of bullfinches breed and winter in the Southern Block, feeding on leaf and flower buds and seeds.